Private Water & Septic Information: What Buyers Should Know

 Bottom line on wells and septic systems in older homes, get them tested and confirm that they have the capacity to accommodate the current home use and any expanded use that you might desire.

-Here’s a quick video (sorry for wind noise) of a septic tank inspection:
+Here’s a quick video of a septic tank inspection: